open-dynamic-robot-initiative/open-motor-driver-initiative/README.md

 This setup used TI dev board and was used for first development, It's not a very practical design
 ![TI dev boars](doc/dev-board-setup/images/Dual_axis_setup.jpg)
 ### uOmodri (or udriverv3)
+This board was design with to be backward compatible with the udriverv2 used in odri robots.
 ![uomodri](doc/uomodri/uomodri1.jpg)
 ### uOmodri signle axis